hashicorp/packer/website/content/docs/datasources/http/http.md

 Type: `http`

-The `http` Data Source retrieves information from an http endpoint to be used during packer builds
+The `http` data source makes an HTTP GET request to the given URL and exports information about the response.

 ## Basic Example